top of page

 • Replacing symptom thresholds with pathophysiologic subtypes

-A. Many existing disorders would likely fragment or disappear:
+Many existing disorders would likely fragment or disappear:

-B. Rise of biologically anchored subtypes such as:
+We could see the emergence of biologically anchored subtypes such as:

 • “Inflammatory-mediated depression”